getsentry/sentry-unity/.github/ISSUE_TEMPLATE/bug.md

 Which version of the SDK?

+How did you install the package?
+(Git-URL, Assetstore)

 Which version of Unity?

 Is this happening in Unity (editor) or on a player like Android, iOS, Windows?